JoyZadan/paleo-recipes/README.md

 #### Registered User Goals - As a registered user, I want to be able to:
 * Add, edit, retrieve and delete my own Paleo recipe(s)
 * Add my own Paleo recipe(s), based on Categories
-* Add, edit, retrieve and delete my review of the recipes
+* Upload an image with my recipes

-* Edit my account information
+* Edit my account information (further development plan)
-* Delete my account
+* Delete my account (further development plan)

 #### Site Admin Goals - As an administrator, I want to be able to:
 * Have the ability to maintain the Paleo Recipe App and its content
 * Edit and delete any recipe